pthu/sahd/docs/words/redemption.md

 ## 7. Conclusion

 The single occurrence of גְּאוּלִים in BH leaves some doubt as to which of the uses of the verb it is related to.
-A case has been made for ‘(time of) avenging’ instead of the traditional understanding ‘redemption’, which sees it as a synonym of גְּאֻלָּהin one of its senses, but it is not compelling.
+A case has been made for ‘(time of) avenging’ instead of the traditional understanding ‘redemption’, which sees it as a synonym of גְּאֻלָּה in one of its senses, but it is not compelling.

 ## Bibliography